 Diesel technician are tasked with maintaining and repairing diesel engines.

 If they are responsible for fleet maintenance or a similar task, these technicians also check to make sure the fleet's engines are functioning properly in an attempt to prevent breakdowns.
 Diesel technicians may work on marine- or land-based diesel engines, and they may work on larger vehicles (such as trucks) or static diesel engines (such as those in generators).
 While the technician's work environment varies based o…Read more

 Diesel Technician Tasks

-Perform basic preventative maintenance, as well as troubleshoot and repair all types of diesel engine vehicles.
+- Perform basic preventative maintenance, as well as troubleshoot and repair all types of diesel engine vehicles.

-Maintain inventory of tools and supplies.
+- Maintain inventory of tools and supplies.

-Learn and apply new technology in advanced diagnostics and repairs.
+- Learn and apply new technology in advanced diagnostics and repairs.

-Comply with safety and EPA procedures.
+- Comply with safety and EPA procedures.